6du-host/umbrella/src/plugins/find/readme.md

 ## .find()

-Get all of the descendants of the nodes with an optional filter
+Get all of the descendants of the _ with an optional filter

 ```js
 .find(filter);